System-bath entanglement of noninteracting fermionic impurities: Equilibrium, transient, and steady-state regimes: Equilibrium entanglement

-In the previous subsection, the equilibrium state of the system and the environment was described within the grand canonical ensemble, with fluctuating energy and particle numbers.
+In the previous subsection, the equilibrium state of the system and the bath was described within the grand canonical ensemble, with fluctuating energy and particle number.
 However, within the framework of statistical physics, alternative choices can be considered, such as the canonical ensemble with a fixed particle number.
-Indeed, the latter choice may be more physically justified for certain physical setups, such as impurities interacting with a trapped cloud of ultracold atoms~\cite{bauer2013}, where the number of particles in the experimental setup is fixed.
+Indeed, the latter choice may appear to be more physically justified for certain physical setups, such as impurities interacting with a trapped cloud of ultracold atoms~\cite{bauer2013}, where the number of particles in the experimental setup is fixed.
 As follows from the principle of ensemble equivalence, in the thermodynamic limit both ensembles predict the same reduced state of the system.
 However, as shown in our previous paper~\cite{ptaszynski2023ens}, the transient properties of microscopic system-bath correlations may depend on the choice of the ensemble.
-Here we show that this is also true for equilibrium entanglement.
+Here we show that this is also true for the equilibrium entanglement.

 Since the canonical state with a fixed particle number is not a Gaussian state, one needs to operate on the level of full density matrices rather than use the correlation matrix approach.
-We assume that not only the total particle number, but also the number of particles with a given spin orientation $\sigma$ are fixed.
-As we now focus on a single-spin density matrix $\rho_{SB}^\sigma$, we drop the index $\sigma$ for simplicity.
 The density matrix for the canonical state with the particle number $N$ is calculated as

 where $|\psi_i \rangle$ is the eigenstate of the total Hamiltonian $\hat{H}$ with energy $E_i$ and particle number $N_i$, while $Z=\sum_{i} \delta_{N_i,N} e^{-\beta E_i}$ is the partition function.
-Due to the need to calculate the full density matrix, we choose a small number of reservoir levels $K=7$ or $K=9$.
+Due to the need to calculate the full density matrix, we choose a small number of bath levels $K=7$ or $K=9$.
 We also take a relatively small bandwidth $W=5 \Gamma$.
-This is a sort of compromise: while for small bandwidths the model does not reproduce the properties of typical wide-band baths considered in the literature, for large bandwidths the energy levels are no longer sufficiently dense to simulate the continuous spectral density.
+This is a sort of compromise: While for small bandwidths the model does not reproduce the properties of typical wide-band baths considered in the literature, for large bandwidths the energy levels are no longer sufficiently dense to simulate the continuous spectral density.